Cases

 The Element Group was in an enviable position.
-After four short years since start-up, this retail bank construction firm was profitable and had recouped most start-up costs.
-They wanted to take the next step with the business.
+After four short years since start-up, this retail bank construction firm was profitable and had recouped a portion of it's start-up costs.
+Leadership wanted to take the next step - achieve scale.
 They sought help in three areas:

 1.Improved % repeat clients